Two shot dead on front porch in Eden, third in critical condition as sheriff seeks gunman

 EDEN — When investigators stepped onto the front porch of a residence here late Sunday night, they found two people dead and a third wounded by gunshots.

-Victims are Eden residents Alexander "Alex" Michael Grubbs, 29, and Jordan Lee Gwynn, 27, who both lived at the house where they were found, a spokesman for the sheriff's office said in a news release.
+Victims are Alexander “Alex” Michael Grubbs, 29, of Eden and Jordan Lee Gwynn, 27, of Eden, both residents of the house where they were found, a spokesman for the sheriff’s office said in a news release.

 Rebecca Fisher Gwynn, 26, also a resident, was listed in critical condition at an area hospital on Tuesday morning, according to the release.